-If a student needs to take a leave of absence from the program, or withdraw from the university for personal or professional reasons, refer to the section in the Graduate Catalog about Leaving Graduate School and follow the instructions. https://catalogs.nmsu.edu/

-If the leave is less than one year, discuss with your advisor your plans to return and reengage in the academic degree plan.
+If a student needs to take a leave of absence from the program or withdraw from the university altogether, he or she should refer to the section in the Graduate Catalog about Leaving Graduate School and follow the instructions. https://catalogs.nmsu.edu/.
+If the leave is for less than one year, the student should discuss their plans to return with their academic advisor.